-- (4) A new one year period will be set up for the day ahead capacity calculation process in SWE: - a.
-During this period, REN will apply the current approved capacity calculation methodology and practices in the SWE CCR for the operational day-ahead coordinated capacity calculation process, insuring in this way the maintenance of the operational security in the SWE CCR.
-REN will offer to this process at least the minimum levels of capacity in accordance with article 16(8)(a) of Regulation 2019/943 during 70 % of the hours on which the 1-year derogation applies.
-The minimum levels will be provided in accordance with article 16(8)(a) of Regulation 2019/943 and with paragraphs 4.2 and 5.1 of ACER Recommendation 01/2019 on the limiting CNECs.
-This proportion of annual hours has been determined based on the results for the first year of derogation, up to the date that the present request was submitted. - b.
+- a.
+During this period, REN will apply the amendment capacity calculation methodology proposed in the SWE CCR for the operational day-ahead coordinated capacity calculation process, insuring in this way the maintenance of the operational security in SWE CCR.
+REN will offer to this process at least the minimum levels of capacity in accordance with article 16(8)(a) of Regulation 2019/943 during 75 % of the hours on which the 1-year derogation applies.
+The minimum levels will be provided in accordance with article 16(8)(a) of Regulation 2019/943 and with paragraphs 4.2 and 5.1 of ACER Recommendation 01/2019 on the limiting CNECs. - b.
 During this period, RCC and SWE TSOs will: - i.
-Develop a regional validation tool, that will enable the RCC to identify the cases where available remedial actions are sufficient to reach the capacity requirements while guaranteeing security of supply.
-The validation system shall assess the available remedial actions and apply these in order to provide margins available for cross-zonal trade aligned with the provisions of Regulation 2019/943, always with a view to providing affordable capacity the final customers. - ii.
-Finish and put in service the regional monitoring of the 70 % compliance as set forth in Article 16(8) of the Regulation 2019/943 and the Recommendation no. 1/2019 by ACER. - iii.
-Finish the developments and put in service the Intraday Capacity calculation, as well as the implementations related to the data collection foreseen in the article 82 (4) of the CACM and start the Long Term Capacity Calculation developments. - iv.
-Analyse the need to update or not the current SWE Capacity Calculation methodology taking into consideration the dispositions foreseen in the Regulation 2019/943 and propose the new version if needed, under agreement with SWE NRAs. - v.
-Study the technical and regulatory framework to enable, if necessary, the use of costly remedial actions, namely counter trading and coordinated redispatching. - (5) REN will continue to train the operators for them to gain enough experience with new processes and tools to ensure operational security. - (6) REN will assess the possibility to implement, in operations, new measures to offer higher values of minimum margins for cross-zonal trades provided that the tools and processes are sufficiently developed to ensure operational security with these levels of minimum margins. - (7) The assessment stated in the previous paragraph will be conducted by REN with the ERSE every three months.
+Introduce the necessary developments in the regional validation tool to align it with the capacity calculation methodology to be approved. - ii.
+Finish the developments and put in service the publication of information in the JAO platform foreseen in the capacity calculation amendment as well as the implementations related to the data collection foreseen in article 82 (4) of the CACM and start the Long Term Capacity Calculation developments. - iii.
+Start the migration from the current RCC capacity calculation tool to a new one with different technology. - iv.
+Start the developments of the Intraday Capacity calculation, second run, as well as the Long Term Capacity Calculation and the Coordinated Security Analyses. - (7) REN will continue to train the operators for them to gain enough experience with new processes and tools to ensure operational security. - (8) REN will assess the possibility to implement, in operations, new measures to offer higher values of minimum margins for cross-zonal trades provided that the tools and processes are sufficiently developed to ensure operational security with these levels of minimum margins. - (9) The assessment stated in the previous paragraph will be conducted by REN with the ERSE every three months.